KeralaBlockchainAcademy/PMAJAY-B1/6-HTML/README.md

 **Exercise 1 - Portfolio website**

-1. Create a folder and html page
+1. Create a folder with your name and an html page
 2. Create Heading
-3. Write a paragraph about yourself
+3. Write a paragraph about yourself (atleast 4 sentences)
 4. Find out the HTML tag for displaying scrollable text and demonstrate its application.